-Extrapolation of reflection data with focusing functions finds applications in acoustic and seismic imaging schemes, accounting for internal multiple reflections (Ravasi et al. 2016; Jia et al. 2018; Staring & Wapenaar 2020; Brackenhoff et al. 2022).
-In those applications the focusing functions are obtained with the Marchenko method.
+Extrapolation of reflection data with focusing functions finds applications in acoustic and seismic imaging schemes, accounting for internal multiply reflected waves (Ravasi et al. 2016; Jia et al. 2018; Staring and Wapenaar 2020; Brackenhoff et al. 2022).
+In those applications, the focusing functions are obtained with the Marchenko method from numerically modelled or field reflection responses of 2D and 3D inhomogeneous media.
+The focal points of those focusing functions are inside the medium, but, as long as evanescent waves can be neglected, they are straightforwardly related to focusing functions with their focal points at $\mathbb{S}0$ (Wapenaar et al. 2014).